Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

-Moka pots have been used for nearly a century, going back to 1930s Italy when they were the go-to coffee maker for families from Florence to Bologna.
+Moka pots have been used for nearly a century, going back to 1930s Italy when they were the go-to coffee brewer for families from Florence to Bologna.
 The Bialetti brand has been a force in the moka pot world for nearly a century.
-These pots have the pedigree, and their Bialetti Moka Express remains the best moka pot on the market today:
+These pots have the pedigree, and their Moka Express remains the best moka pot on the market today:

 We’ll go over the Moka Express, as well as some of its strong competitors, in a moment.
 First, a little more about the moka pot…